Learning to Sew Teaches MANY Skills

 - How to sew on a button, stitch up a hole in a seam…

-- How to read and follow directions….sequential thinking.
+- How to read and follow verbal and written directions….sequential thinking.
 “If I need to accomplish ____, what might I need to do first?”

 - An introduction to technical writing…something I love to do, and have mastered in designing and writing my line of patterns and books.
 A possible career?